Angrypygmy/JsClosureClasses/README.md

 # JsClosureClasses

 Classes, Inheritance, Multiple-inheritance.
-All via closures.
+There is currently no data privacy.